tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-goldendict.md

 A wider translate line is more convenient when editing pasted sentences.

+Alternatively, enable "View" > "Search Pane".
+The advantage of this mode is that there's a separate box for search suggestions.

 ### Set example sentence

 If a dictionary has example sentences, it is possible to send an example to the *translate line*